binguimath/binguimath.github.io/readme.md

 - [Notes on Conformal Blocks](Files/2020_Conformal_Blocks.pdf)

 > In this monograph we give a complex-analytic approach to the theory of conformal blocks for VOAs.
-Part of this note is adapted and form the main body of my article *Convergence of sewing conformal blocks*.
+Part of this note has been adapted to form the main body of my article *Convergence of sewing conformal blocks*.

 - [Spectral Theory for Strongly Commuting Normal Closed Operators](Files/2021_Spectral.pdf)